 Where you are supplying consumers (i.e. individuals buying for themselves rather than for a business) you should make it explicit that the shopper has the right to cancel within seven days of their contract with you, or seven days of receipt of the goods (whichever is the longer).
 You must also explain that if the shopper does cancel their order, they will have their payment returned and outline the procedures they must follow to return their goods or services (these requirements ensure you comply with EU regulations).
 There are variations to these rules where you are supplying services or making customised goods.

 If you are based outside the EU:

 Local regulations may well apply and you should contact your local department of trade and commerce or a lawyer to find out what they are, but as a matter of good practice, if you do not accept returns you should include a statement making this clear to the shopper.

 See the Electronic Commerce (EC Directive) Regulations 2002 for further details.

 If you process credit and debit card payments through your ecommerce store, the company you choose to use will have requirements too.
 You should always ensure the products and services displayed on your website are representative of those you stated when signing up to their service.

 These service providers may stipulate the following points are adhered to:

-For more of an understanding about the laws and legal requirements that apply to you as a merchant offerring goods or services, please see our guide on Distance Selling and The Law for how you can comply with such regulations.
+For more of an understanding of the laws and legal requirements that apply to you as a merchant offering goods or services, please see our guide for more information.